Google Earth Enterprise Documentation Home | Fusion resources and projects

 Getting started

 A new masking tool is now available with Google Earth Enterprise (GEE) Fusion Pro version 4.0 which is able to create very high quality, custom masks for imagery resources.
-This tool, gepolymaskgen
+This tool, gepolymaskgen, supports clipping coastlines from imagery resources or arbitrary polygonal shapes from imagery resources, and can be integrated into source file preparation or creating updated masks for existing imagery resources.

 How to use this guide

-tool as well as example cases with command sequences to build your own custom masks.
+This guide is intended to provide in-depth information about creating custom masks, the new gepolymaskgen tool, and the existing gemaskgen tool as well as example cases with command sequences to build your own custom masks.
 You may jump directly to the cases section to build your custom masks and then read the informational sections later, or read the entire guide from start to finish.

 What is gepolymaskgen?

-is a new low-level GEE Fusion Pro tool capable of creating a mask file for a single source image, mosaicked source imagery set, or a GEE Fusion Pro imagery resource based on user-specified masking options.
+gepolymaskgen is a new low-level GEE Fusion Pro tool capable of creating a mask file for a single source image, mosaicked source imagery set, or a GEE Fusion Pro imagery resource based on user-specified masking options.
 With this tool, users can programmatically create masks for imagery that follow a shoreline, create masks at a fixed feather value, or augment mask files with KML polygons from Google Earth to show or hide imagery through a mask.
-The gepolymaskgen
+The gepolymaskgen tool has two key differences from the existing automask tool gemaskgen: 1) gepolymaskgen only fulfills operations specified by users and does not operate automatically in the same manner as gemaskgen; 2) gepolymaskgen may only be invoked by the command line, separately from the normal automated GEE resource import sequences.

 What is gemaskgen?

-tool was designed to automatically build mask files for imported source imagery and terrain data to hide external, or internal, fill data from view on the globe.
+gemaskgen is an existing low-level masking tool bundled with GEE Fusion Pro that is invoked by Fusion when building an imagery or terrain resource.
+The gemaskgen tool was designed to automatically build mask files for imported source imagery and terrain data to hide external, or internal, fill data from view on the globe.
 In order to build the mask, users must specify within the Resource Editing tool: which band (Red, Green, or Blue) should be used to create the mask; the amount of feathering that should be applied between the fill data (masked) and the usable imagery; a tolerance value (buffer) that may be applied by the tool when checking if a pixel is fill value or not; if the entire image should be checked for fill data (holes); and if both white and black fill data should be included in the mask (0 is assumed default, 255 to be included).

-adding all fill data into the mask until non-fill data is found.
+The gemaskgen tool will be invoked by GEE Fusion Pro after the source imagery are converted into Fusion format (kip). gemaskgen collects the value for each corner pixel on band 1 of the image resource - which is assumed to be the fill data pixel value (0 is the typical value) - and then systematically moves through the kip adding all fill data into the mask until non-fill data is found.
 The edge between the fill data and usable imagery is feathered based on the user-specified feather value (in pixels).
 The new GEE Fusion Pro imagery, or terrain, resource is comprised of both the imported source data and the computed mask file as demonstrated in the graphic below.

 Useful information about gepolymaskgen

-is a single-threaded low-level GEE Fusion command-line tool that may be manually invoked for building custom mask files for imagery or terrain data sets- Operationally,
+gepolymaskgenis a single-threaded low-level GEE Fusion command-line tool that may be manually invoked for building custom mask files for imagery or terrain data sets- Operationally,

-is CPU intensive and very RAM intensive.- At least 16GB free RAM must be available on the machine to safely build custom masks with
+gepolymaskgenis CPU intensive and very RAM intensive.- At least 16GB free RAM must be available on the machine to safely build custom masks with

 gepolymaskgen